 The only way to guarantee protection from IR35 is to get your contract assessed professionally before you sign anything.
 This process needn’t be costly or onerous.

-With our free test tools you can secure a comprehensive IR35 review for free within 15 minutes.
+With our test tools you can secure a comprehensive IR35 review within 15 minutes.
 If you pass, certification is available instantly.
 If your contract needs repair work, you can access a bespoke repair kit which is based on your responses.
 Should you need further help, you can upgrade to gain access to our specialist lawyer who has more than a decade’s experience of dealing with hundreds of IR35 cases.

 Passing this test is the essential first step to ensuring you steer clear of IR35, and avoid a costly tax bill at the hands of HMRC.